 Challenge anti-transgender remarks or jokes in public spaces - including LGB spaces.

 You may hear anti-transgender comments from anti-LGBT activists - but you may also hear them from LGB people.
-Someone may think because they're gay it's ok for them to use certain words or tell jokes about transgender people.
-It's important to confront the former and educate the latter.
+Someone may think that because they're gay it's ok for them to use certain words or tell jokes about transgender people.
+It's important to challenge anti-transgender remarks or jokes whenever they're said and no matter who says them.

 Support gender neutral public restrooms.

-Some transgender and gender non-conforming people may not match the little signs on the restroom door.
-Encourage schools, businesses and agencies to have single user, unisex and/or gender neutral bathroom options.
-Make it clear in your organization that transgender and gender non-conforming people are welcome to use whichever restroom they feel comfortable using.
+Some transgender and gender non-conforming people may not feel like they match the signs on the restroom door.
+Encourage schools, businesses, and agencies to have single user, unisex and/or gender neutral bathroom options.
+Make it clear that transgender and gender non-conforming people are welcome to use whichever restroom they feel comfortable using.

-At meetings and events, set a transgender-inclusive tone.
+At meetings and events, set an inclusive tone.

-At a meeting where not everyone is known, consider asking people to introduce themselves with their name and preferred pronouns - for example, "Hi, I'm Nick and I prefer he and him."
+At a meeting where not everyone is known, consider asking people to introduce themselves with their name and preferred pronouns.
+For example, "Hi, I'm Nick and I prefer the pronouns he and him."
 This sends the message that you are not making assumptions about anyone's gender, and that people are free to self-identify.
-As the leader, start with yourself and use a serious tone that will hopefully discourage others from dismissing the activity with a joke.
+Start with yourself and use a serious tone that will discourage others from dismissing the activity with a joke.
+However, if you feel this practice will have the effect of singling out the transgender people in the room, avoid it.
 Also, in a group setting, identify people by articles of clothing instead of being using gendered language - for example, the "person in the blue shirt," instead of the "woman in the front."
 Similarly, "Sir" and "Madam" are best avoided.
-If bathrooms in the meeting space are not already gender neutral, ask if it's possible to put gender neutral signs so that transgender people feel more welcome.
+If bathrooms in the meeting space are not already gender neutral, ask if it's possible to put gender neutral signs on them.

 Listen to transgender people.

-The best way to be an ally is to listen with an open mind to transgender people when they talk about their lives.
+The best way to be an ally is to listen with an open mind to transgender people themselves.
 Talk to transgender people in your community.
 Check out books, films, YouTube channels, and transgender blogs to find out more about transgender lives.

 Know your own limits as an ally.

-When speaking with a transgender person who may have sought you out for support or guidance, don't be afraid to admit when you don't know something.
-Volunteer to work with the person to find appropriate resources.
+Don't be afraid to admit when you don't know something.
 It is better to admit you don't know something than to make assumptions or say something that may be incorrect or hurtful.
+Then seek out the appropriate resources that will help you learn more.